mevansam/cf-app-replicator/README.md

 ## Overview

-This application replicates applications and services between Cloud Foundry targets.
+This utility replicates applications and services between Cloud Foundry targets.
 It does this by listening to Firehose events that result in applications being created or modified and replicates these actions on the targets.